-Ivanka Trump visits Capitol to talk child care
+Ivanka Trump visits Capitol to talk family tax credit

-WASHINGTON (AP) — Ivanka Trump is visiting Capitol Hill to meet with Republican lawmakers on child care policy.
+WASHINGTON (AP) — Ivanka Trump visited Capitol Hill Wednesday to meet with Republican lawmakers on a proposal to expand a tax credit for families.

-The senior adviser and daughter of President Donald Trump was at the Capitol for a meeting with Sen. Marco Rubio, Sen. Deb Fischer and other lawmakers.
-As she entered the session, she said she was “looking forward to a robust discussion.”
+The senior adviser and daughter of President Donald Trump was at the Capitol for a meeting with GOP Sens.
+Marco Rubio of Florida, Sen. Deb Fischer of Nebraska, Sen. Joni Ernst of Iowa, Sen. Mike Lee of Utah and other lawmakers.
+As she entered the session, Trump said she was “looking forward to a robust discussion.”

-A White House official said the group would be discussing child care tax policy.
-The administration is seeking to include a child care proposal as part of a tax reform effort.
+A White House official said the group would be discussing the possibility of expanding the child tax credit.
+The official, who sought anonymity to discuss details of a private meeting, said the administration has heard from lawmakers that this approach will help working families.

-Trump tweeted Tuesday: “Childcare is a major expense for American working families.
+While Trump has met with lawmakers previously, this was her first public visit to the Capitol.
+She tweeted Tuesday: “Childcare is a major expense for American working families.
 This Admin. is focused on creating policy solutions to enable them to thrive!”

 Most Read Stories